-Jurisdiction Dimension of the organizing framework Key findings Lineage is either fully Eurasian (all gene segments belonging to Eurasian lineage) or Reassortment EU&NA (gene segments PB2, PB1, and PA belonging to North American lineage and gene segments HA, NP, NA, M, and NS belonging to Eurasian lineage).
-Northwest Territories Epidemiology (including transmission) Reported cases and other epidemiological indicators of avian influenza A(H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) • There have been no recent confirmed cases in Northwest Territories.
-Yukon Epidemiology (including transmission) Reported cases and other epidemiological indicators of avian influenza A(H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) • There have been no recent confirmed cases in the Yukon.
-Nunavut Epidemiology (including transmission) Route of transmission Priority populations Groups at higher risk of exposure Working on a commercial poultry farm (e.g., producer, seasonal/migrant workers) Working with non-commercial or backyard flocks Breeding and handling birds (e.g., dealer, breeder of exotics, falconry, racing pigeons) Hunting and trapping wild birds and mammals (e.g., Indigenous harvesters) There have been no recent confirmed cases in Nunavut.
+Jurisdiction Dimension of the organizing framework Key findings o Signs and symptoms This page focuses specifically on symptoms in birds, the incubation period of two to 14 days, and transmissibility between wild waterfowl and domestic or farmed birds (e.g., backyard flocks).
+Strict biosecurity practices are needed in order for commercial poultry producers to prevent the spread to their livestock.
+Wild waterfowl can carry the virus without any signs of illness and are considered the major reservoir for AI infections in domestic poultry.
+Small flocks in Atlantic Canada that have been infected with this virus have commonly had watercourses on their property.
+The page specifies transmission to humans has occurred when people have had close contact with infected birds or heavily contaminated environments, but risk remains low.
+The page mentions transmission from birds to livestock and provides links to federal government resources on HPAI in livestock.
+The page mentions that the CFIA has not detected HPAI in retail Canadian milk, dairy cattle, or other livestock in Canada.
+Northwest Territories Epidemiology (including transmission) Reported cases and other epidemiological indicators of avian influenza A(H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) No new relevant experiences reported between 14 May to 8 July 2024.
+Yukon Epidemiology (including transmission) Reported cases and other epidemiological indicators of avian influenza A(H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) No new relevant experiences reported between 14 May to 8 July 2024.
+Nunavut Epidemiology (including transmission) Route of transmission Priority populations Groups at higher risk of exposure Working on a commercial poultry farm (e.g., producer, processing plant worker, poultry culler), including seasonal/migrant workers Working with non-commercial or backyard flocks Breeding and handling birds (e.g., dealer, breeder of exotics, falconry, racing pigeons) Hunting and trapping wild birds and mammals (e.g., Indigenous harvesters) No new relevant experiences reported between 14 May to 8 July 2024.